AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 - **Column consistency:** All files under your configured path must use identical column structures.

 All match keys present in your audience files must also be enabled for your Collaboration account.
 See [Set up match keys](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/setup/onboard-account#set-up-match-keys).

+**Important:** Match keys enabled for a data connection cannot be removed after the connection is created.
+To change the active set of match keys, you must delete the connection and create a new one.
+Confirm your complete match key configuration before starting the wizard.

 ### Values required before you begin